 Until recently, Lebanese beer meant Almaza.
 That monopoly has been shattered.

-• 961 Beer: Their Lebanese Pale Ale uses sumac, anise, and sage.
+• 961 Beer: Their Lebanese Pale Ale uses sumac, anise, and sage for local flavor.

-• Colonel Brewery: A massive eco-friendly structure in Batroun near the beach.
+• Colonel Brewery: A massive eco-friendly structure that has become one of the top things to do in Batroun.

 Beirut’s nightlife is decentralized.
 Each neighborhood offers distinct vibes.